Dr. Jay Wolff is taking his lecture series on the road again. In Zoom format or in person, he explains the events that have shaped our world.

 10- The Tragedy of Easter Island.
 (1AD – present)

 Empires of Gold and Jade-These lectures include stories of the rich cultural history of Singapore, China, and Japan, and the lands of East Asia, which have been home to many empires.
 When Indonesia's Krakatoa produced the biggest tsunami ever observed, the world shook.
-A century later, Vietnam’s struggle plunged the world into its own nightmare.
+A century later, Vietnam’s struggle plunged the world into another nightmare.
 Today, pirates still raid the seas of Southeast Asia.

 Singapore, the City of the Lion.
 (1330 – 1945)